AndreGraca3/trello-clone/docs/REPORT.md

 The App Move Card Feature is a feature that allows users to move cards between lists in board. <br>
 The Card can be moved to a different list by clicking on the card and dragging it to the desired list. <br>
+We used dragover, dragend and drop event listeners events to achieve this as well as the dataset attribute on each card element to keep track of its index.

 ##### Pagination Buttons Feature